ethz-asl/cad-percept/cpt_changes/README.md

 # CPT Changes

-Restore functionality from cadify integrated in cad-percept.
+- Restored functionality from cadify ROS node integrated in cad-percept

 ### To Do:

-- Decide whether using cpt_utils or MeshLocalizer
+- Decide whether using cpt_utils or MeshLocalizer -> it just one function now: associatePointcloud()
--
+- Add gtests
+- Move visualization stuff in cgal_visualizations (if possible)
+- Visualization of triangles in color according to distance
+- start rviz from launch file and add default.rviz
+- check if current visualization result makes sense

-### Running Cadify:
+### Running cpt_changes:

 #### Basic:
-Running on bag files that already contain recorded mapping data requires only the cadify node to be launched.
+Running on bag files that already contain recorded mapping data requires only the changes node to be launched.
 You should run the following in several terminals:
 ##### Terminal A:
 ```